Solar + Batteries: Is Tesla’s PowerWall the iPhone of Battery Storage?

 How Batteries Work

-In most renewable energy applications, a special class of battery, deep cycle batteries, are required, as the constant discharge and re-charge of the battery requires more durable construction (in contrast to your car’s battery, which is used for a short burst of energy before it is quickly re-charged by your alternator).
+In most renewable energy applications, a special class of battery, deep cycle batteries, are required, as the constant discharge and re-charge of the battery requires more durable construction (in contrast to your non-EV car’s battery, which is used for a short burst of energy before it is quickly re-charged by your alternator).

-In addition to being able to survive the wear and tear of frequent use and deep cycles, a renewable energy battery will also have a number of other important performance characteristics that determines how well it works in a particular application.
+In addition to being able to survive the wear and tear of frequent use and deep cycles, a renewable energy battery will also have a number of other important performance characteristics that determine how well it works in a particular application.
 Among those are:

 - Energy Capacity: Maximum electric usable energy (kWh) stored in a battery.